 However, if you DO fancy an occasional beer, check out this list of low carb beers from All Natural Ideas!
 Also, if fruity cocktails are your weakness, try this delicious low carb watermelon cocktail!

 Using information from the USDA, I put together this table showing you a selection of different alcohols, and the carb count of each item.

-Look at that margarita!
-I'd recommend my low carb version instead!
+Look at the carbs in that margarita!
+I'd recommend my low carb margarita instead!